 A magna cum laude graduate of The John Marshall Law School, Kristen was editor-in-chief of The John Marshall Law Review, one of the most prestigious honors programs at the school.
 Today, she writes frequently on a wide range of topics involving commercial litigation and insurance coverage, teaches Continuing Legal Education seminars and speaks on pertinent issues to client groups.

-Since 2016 Kristen has served as an adjunct professor at The John Marshall Law School and co-coach of the school’s Willem C. Vis International Commercial Moot Arbitration Team that competes in Hong Kong.
-In 2019 the team won Honorable Mention for Best Claimant's Brief and Honorable Mention for Best Respondent's Brief.
+Since 2016 Kristen has served as an adjunct professor at the University of Illinois at Chicago’s John Marshall Law School where she teaches Counseling and Negotiation, Alternative Dispute Resolution and International Commercial Arbitration.
+She is also co-coach of the school’s Willem C. Vis International Commercial Moot Arbitration Team.
+In 2019 the team competed in Hong Kong and won Honorable Mention for Best Claimant's Brief and Honorable Mention for Best Respondent's Brief.
+Her 2019 team placed third in the University of Houston Law Center Blakely Advocacy Institute’s “Write the Award” competition.
+This competition gives students the opportunity to take the next step in the international arbitration process by writing the arbitration award for that year’s Vis arbitration problem.
 Kristen has also served as an adjunct professor at Loyola University Chicago School of Law and DePaul University's College of Law.

 Kristen is as dedicated to pro bono work as she is to her practice.
 For more than 15 years, she committed countless hours to Chicago Volunteer Legal Services (CVLS) to ensure that low-income Chicagoans received quality legal representation.
 Having begun her association there as a graduate fellow with the Public Interest Law Initiative, Kristen just finished her eighth term on CVLS’s Board of Directors, most recently serving as its President Ex-Officio.
 In 2019, she was elected to the Cook County Assembly for the Illinois State Bar Association (ISBA), which is the supreme policy making body of the Association, and she also serves on the ISBA's Alternative Dispute Resolution Section Council.